Vietnam upholds 9-year jail term for dissident journalist

 HANOI, Aug 25 (Reuters) - A Vietnamese court on Thursday upheld a nine-year prison term for a journalist and prominent dissident convicted of anti-state activities, her lawyers and state media said.

-The Hanoi People's High Court rejected the appeals by Pham Doan Trang, 44, to a December ruling at a tightly-controlled trial in the capital city.
+The Hanoi People's High Court rejected the appeals by Pham Doan Trang, 44, at a tightly controlled trial in the capital city.

-Pham Doan Trang, who widely published material on human rights and alleged police brutality in Vietnam, was convicted of "conducting propaganda against the state".
+Trang, who widely published material on human rights and alleged police brutality in Vietnam, was convicted in December of "conducting propaganda against the state".

 Despite sweeping economic reforms and increasing openness to social change, Vietnam's ruling Communist Party retains tight media censorship and tolerates little criticism.